jpggvilaca/webpack-boilerplate/README.md

 - Navigate to `localhost:3500` in the browser
 - Enjoy!

-Note: Use a node version <= 12
+Note: Use a node version > 10

 ## Content

-- Webpack 4
+- Webpack 5
 - ES6 support
 - Sass support
-- Hot Module Reload - browser reloads whenever a js or scss file changes
+- Hot Module Reload - browser reloads whenever a js or cs//scss file changes

-- You can change the port on webpack.config.js on line 22
+- You can change the port on webpack.config.js on line 26